joeaba/solana-validator-ansible/README.md

 ## Hardware Requirements

 A Solana RPC server requires _at least_ the same specs as a Solana validator node, but depending on the usage it should have higher requirements.
 We recommend using at least a 16 cores, 32 threads CPU with 2.8 GHz clock base, 256 GB of RAM in order to store indexes and 2 TB NVMe to store the Ledger.
-For more information about hardware requirements, please see [https://docs.solana.com/running-validator/validator-reqs](https://docs.solana.com/running-validator/validator-reqs).
+For more information about hardware requirements, please refer to [https://docs.solana.com/running-validator/validator-reqs](https://docs.solana.com/running-validator/validator-reqs).

 ## Software Requirements